 Between October 1, 2015, and September 30, 2016, a total of 432 members from 12 different areas of the T.P.S. attended an appointment with a psychologist to talk about the demands of the job and the success of their efforts to cope with new strategies and resources provided as required.
-Areas of T.P.S. that participated in the P.W.P. during 2016 included: the Child Exploitation Section and the Child and Youth Advocacy Centre of the Sex Crimes Unit; the Forensic Investigators and civilian Photo Technicians at Forensic Identification Services, Homicide Investigators and the Major Case Management team; members of the Drug Squad; members of the Technological Crime Unit, all Undercover Operators referred by Intelligence Services, Emergency Task Force officers, the Collision Reconstruction team at Traffic Services.
+Areas of T.P.S. that participated in the P.W.P. during 2016 included: the Child Exploitation Section and the Child and Youth Advocacy Centre of the Sex Crimes Unit; the Forensic Investigators and civilian Photo Technicians at Forensic Identification Services, Homicide Investigators and the Major Case Management team; members of the Drug Squad; members of the Technological Crime Unit, all Undercover Operators referred by Intelligence Services, Emergency Task Force officers, the Collision Reconstruction team at Traffic Services, and the civilian 911 call-takers and dispatch operators at Communication Services.
 In addition, wellness visits were conducted with members of the T.P.S. who returned from overseas deployment, with visits occurring immediately upon return home and then three, six, and twelve months post mission.